Michelle Kwan Figure Skating

-Michelle Kwan Figure Skating is a computer game released in 1999, starring American skater Michelle Kwan.
+Michelle Kwan Figure Skating is a computer game released in 1999, starring American figure skater Michelle Kwan.

 The player can create the skater, dress her, choose music and create a routine to it, and then compete in different skating competitions.

 While it does not follow the strict rules of international skating, there are logical reasons behind creating a program.

+Development

+The game was developed by Semi Logic Entertainments, a company based in California.